garybot/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+Window/global binding is the default binding of `this`. `this` refers to the window itself in the browser, and whatever the global object is in other contexts.

+Binding with the `new` keyword binds `this` to the newly created object.

+Implicit binding is the binding that created when you create an object literal and call a method of that object.

+Explicit binding uses `call()`, `apply()`, or `bind()`

 5. Why do we need super() in an extended class?

 We use super to allow an extended class access the constructor of the class it extends.